My files are too large to share, what can I do?

-How is Aston Data Explorer linked to PURE and Aston Publications Explorer?
+How is Aston Data Explorer linked to Aston Publications Explorer?

-The publications in the PURE portal (Aston Research Explorer) and Aston Publications Explorer should link to your data in Aston Data Explorer by having the DOI stored in the metadata fields.
+The publications in the Aston Publications Explorer should link to your data in Aston Data Explorer by having the DOI stored in the metadata fields.
 Your data in Aston Data Explorer should also be linked to your publications in Aston Publications Explorer.
 This can be undertaken by the researcher or your RDM specialist will do so on your behalf.

 What if someone publishes using my data before I have the chance to do so?

-Most research funders will allow an embargo period between publication of the journal article and the data becoming available giving data producers plenty of time to analyse and publish their results.
+Most research funders will allow an embargo period between publication of the journal article and the data becoming openly available

 Am I exempt from sharing my data due to its highly sensitive nature?